hacksomeheavymetal/zOS/README.md

 ```

 ## TODO
-Not a single pull request since the kick-off?!
-Surely we can do better than that!

 No ideas what to contribute?
 We need these (in no particular order), e.g.:

 - More username/password combos from those cracked RACF DBs.